 In total, there are about fifteen holidays included in Utah's parent-time holiday schedule.
-Unfortunately, the law laying out all these holidays (Utah Code, Section 30-3-35(2)(c)-(h)) is not the easiest to read.
+This holidays rotate year after year and each parent ends up with equal holiday time.
+The law laying out all these holidays can be found in Utah Code Annotated, Section 30-3-35(2)(c)-(h).
+The holiday schedule is also below.